 The Girl with a Brave Heart by Rita Jahanfouz

-A fairy tale from Tehran about kindness…A little girl encounters an old lady who asks her to destroy things in her yard but the little girl listens to hear heart and makes the garden beautiful again.
+A story from Tehran about kindness…A little girl encounters an old lady who asks her to destroy things in her yard but the little girl listens to hear heart and makes the garden beautiful again.
 To thank her, the old lady makes the girl beautiful.
 When the girl’s sister hears about this, she visits the old lady also.
 But, she doesn’t follow her heart and destroys the lady’s things — and gets rewarded in kind, with ugliness.

 Find more folktales for kids online at Storyarts.